 This is an example of character finding form.

 A WORD ABOUT ART ENTRIES.
 Blog entries for art usually treat a single work, and its information evolved a characteristic form: 1) ARTIST, last name first, and dates, if known; some artists are fictional; 2) TITLE OF WORK, in quotation marks if known,otherwise without quotes if provided by me; 3) DATE, as specific as possible; 4) MEDIUM and SIZE, height preceding width, in inches.

 The narrative which follows is a blend of truth and fiction; we’re leaving any conclusions to you.
 Artist bio is reasonably accurate and drawn from galleries and other on-line sources — except, of course, for those handful of artists who are also fictional.
 The PROVENANCE, however (the story of how the work came to become part of the collection) is entirely fiction.
 But those associations often reinforce a story line, add intent to the acquisition, and generally contribute texture.

 Now let me offer its opposite, a form finding its character.

-Occasionally the challenge was to incorporate a piece that registered pretty high on the weird-o-meter, such as this unidentified, untitled painting of a ritual that is hard to comprehend, let alone explain.
+Occasionally the challenge has been incorporating a piece that registered fairly high on the weird-o-meter, such as this unidentified, untitled painting of a ritual that is hard to comprehend, let alone explain.
 There is something creepy going on here and, frankly, I like it.
-Most of the characters are dressed like Pilgrims, but I’m hard-pressed to imagine a group of our Founding Fathers lugging a cadaver around by moonlight.
-A complex story grew from this and ignited a whole host of interrelated characters:
+Most of the characters are dressed like Pilgrims, but I’m hard-pressed to imagine a group of our Founding Fathers carting a cadaver around by moonlight.
+The resulting story ignited a host of interrelated characters:

 - The ritual-in-progress seemed more like a play than real life.
 Why not relate it to the 250th anniversary of the Salem Witch Trials of 1692-1693.